 Tiffany Donelson is vice president of program for the Connecticut Health Foundation.
 She sets the foundation’s programmatic strategy, which includes grantmaking, the leadership program and evaluation.
 She works to continuously ensure that CT Health’s grantmaking practices are equitable, transparent, and advancing the organization’s strategic objectives.
-Tiffany is a member of several boards and advisory committees, including the board of the Connecticut Oral Health Coalition, and the State Innovation Model Community Health Worker Advisory Council and Quality Council.
-Tiffany also serves on the board of the United Way of Connecticut and the Connecticut Council for Philanthropy.
+Tiffany is a member of several boards and advisory committees, including the board of the United Way of Connecticut and the Connecticut Council for Philanthropy.

 Tiffany previously held several leadership roles at Aetna, Inc., including as the deputy chief of staff for Aetna’s National Businesses Office and as a director in corporate strategy.
 Before joining Aetna, Tiffany was a consultant at Ingenix Consulting and PricewaterhouseCoopers.
 She received her M.P.H. in health policy and management at Emory University’s Rollins School of Public Health, and her B.S. in biology at Georgetown University.

 Vice President of Program

 Garrick Wong is the senior program officer for the Connecticut Health Foundation.
 He identifies and supports strategies such as grantmaking, public policy, leadership development, and nonprofit capacity building that advance the foundation’s goals and objectives.

 Garrick previously served as a community benefit specialist at El Camino Hospital in California, where he guided the organization’s community health improvement initiatives and grantmaking program.
 Prior to joining the hospital, Garrick was a program associate in the David and Lucile Packard Foundation’s children, families, and communities program, working to ensure that all children and their families have access to quality and affordable health insurance coverage.
 Before that, Garrick was a health policy advocate at the California Immigrant Policy Center.
 Garrick received his M.P.A. from the University of Southern California’s Sol Price School of Public Policy, and his B.A. in Political Science from the University of California, Davis.